CrazyOldWizard/Handbrake-Automated-Batch-Rendering/README.md

 # Handbrake Automated Batch Renderer
-This is an tool that will monitor a set of folders and render .mkv and .mp4 files that are placed into them.
+This is an tool that will monitor a set of folders and render the video files that are placed into them.